0b10010010/MotorlabMBD/README.md

     &emsp; &#8627; Did not work.
 Same reason as Simulink Real Time Desktop toolbox is not available</br>
   &#9989; edit encoder block to be able to set it back to zero</br>
   &#9989; edit HIL Simulink model to send the data (all 2048 by n fields containing position, velocity, etc.) back to host PC when a button is pressed.</br>

+## Simulink Data Collection Workflow
+First, make sure amp switch is off and set the block to zero.
+Then run the MATLAB script reading and ploting serial data.
+Back in the diagram, set the input to 200.
+Click on empty space in the diagram and turn on the amp switch.
+After the first run, set the input to zero.
+Motor should go back to zero.
+Turn off the amp.
+Reset the encoder, clear the device in the workspace reading in the serial data, and repeat the process.
+If not following the steps above, either data will not start from the zero (initial value), or control loop will not be optimal.

 ## MATLAB Data Handle
 When the Run Wave Autosave button is used to collect the whole data, motorlabGUI `runAutosaveButton_Callback` function sends the &mu;controller parameter object to start Autosave.
 Then the gui waits for the &mu;controller which sends a single instance at a time, total of 2048 times.
 Each instance contains all 9 floatval data.
 See function `receiveAllObjects` in `GloTalkClass.m`. `totNumBytes` is `(numBytes+9)*numInstance` where `numBytes` is the `sizeof(logDataDataType)`, `+9` is the other bytes in the buffer: start (+3), objID (+1), instance (+2), numBytes (+1), endBytes (+2), and `numInstance` is 2048 for the `logDataDataType`.